 Methadone and Buprenorphine were continued for those already taking these medications prior to SRJ intake.
-Fewer clients inducted on Buprenorphine over the last year.
-The MAT learning collaborative continues.
-Stakeholder participants include Wellpath, ACBH, Options Recovery Services, Office of Collaborative Court, and ACSO.
+Fewer clients were inducted on Buprenorphine over the last year.
+The MAT learning collaborative continues; stakeholder participants include Wellpath, ACBH, Options Recovery Services, Office of Collaborative Court, and ACSO.
 There is potential for a one-year grant to pilot a MAT case manager on weekends at SRJ.

-- Establish comprehensive ASAM SUD screenings within county jails and state prisons - Provide SUD services in jail, including expansion of MAT in jail and state prison - Provide discharge planning for all people in custody with known SUD needs in SRJ, including Naloxone distributions to prevent opioid overdose - Use individualized ASAM assessment to connect those re-entering the community to the most effective level and type of SUD treatment - Increase training and hiring of reentry peer specialists to provide recovery coaching in SUD programs
+- Establish comprehensive ASAM SUD screenings within county jails and state prisons (S1 and S2) - Provide SUD services in jail, including expansion of MAT in jail and state prison (S3, S4, and S5) - Provide discharge planning for al people in custody with known SUD needs in SRJ, including Naloxone distributions to prevent opioid overdose (S6, S7, S8, and S9) - Use individualized ASAM assessment to connect those re-entering the community to the most effective level and type of SUD treatment (S8 and S10) - Increase training and hiring of reentry peer specialists to provide recovery coaching in SUD programs (S11 and S12)